-Independence, decolonization, violence and war in Indonesia, 1945-1950 is a large-scale research programme, carried out by the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (Koninklijk Instituut voor Taal-, Land en Volkenkunde, KITLV), the Netherlands Institute of Military History (NIMH) and the NIOD Institute for War, Holocaust and Genocide Studies.
-The project has been made financially possible by the Dutch government, due to its decision on 2 December, 2016, to lend its support to a broad inquiry into the events of this period.
+Independence, Decolonization, Violence and War in Indonesia, 1945-1950 is a joint research programme of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), the Netherlands Institute of Military History (NIMH) and the NIOD, Netherlands Institute for War, Holocaust and Genocide Studies.

 Interest in the war that the Netherlands waged in and against Indonesia in the period 1945-1949 has increased substantially in recent years.
 The legal action instituted against the state of the Netherlands from 2008 by the families of Indonesian victims –represented by the Committee of Dutch Debts of Honour (Komite Utang Kehormatan Belanda, KUKB) of Jeffry Pondaag and his lawyer Liesbeth Zegveld – played a key role in this regard.
 Investigative journalists, documentary makers and academic researchers also contributed to the revival of interest in the subject.
 For example, in his study De brandende kampongs van generaal Spoor, historian Rémy Limpach showed that Dutch troops systematically used excessive force.

 As a result of Limpach’s book, which was published in September 2016, the Dutch government ultimately decided to make financial resources available for in-depth, independent research into the war in Indonesia.
 The government thereby opened up to debate the official government position as formulated in 1969, namely that there had been no systematic cruelty on the part of the Dutch army during this war and that the conduct of the armed forces as a whole had been proper in Indonesia.

 Focus on violence